Radio: American Country Countdown

 - The Eighties and The Nineties: When the show was arguably at the height of its power, although it actually started in The Seventies and is still doing well today.

-- Long List/Top Ten List: Thirty songs (originally 40), plus a couple of extras, in four hours (originally three).
+- Long List/Top Ten List: 40 songs (although it got cut to 30 for a time during Kix's run), plus a couple of extras, in four hours (originally three).

 - Long Runner: The program debuted in 1973 and has been going strong ever since.